sanjayshah2108/Aequilibrium-iOS-TechAssignment-TheCastleCompany/README.md

 ● A   valley   is   an   integer   or   series   of   integers   that   is   below   the   immediately   preceding   and following   ints.
 For   example,   in   the   sequence   [6,1,4]   the   "1"   would   be   a   valley.

+# My Assumption

+We are not building castles on the last piece of land.

+# How to Run Test

+Simply run the iOS App in a simulator or on a device, and test away!